 This way you are buying the stock very cheap while increasing the chances of generating great returns in the future.

-One of the best way to calculate the intrinsic value of the stock is through Discounted Cash Flow model(DCF).
+One of the best way to calculate the intrinsic value of the stock is through the Discounted cash flow model(DCF)

 I will not say that the intrinsic value estimated by this formula is absolutely perfect.
 But for newbie investors, it will give a fair idea about the true value of stocks.